Habbie/hello-dns/tdns/README.md

 Internally `DNSMessageWriter` again only uses bounds checked methods for modifying its state.

 A `DNSMessageWriter` has a maximum length (set via its constructor).
-If new resource record, as written by `putRR`, would exceed this maximum length, that record is rolled back and a std::out_of_range() exception is thrown.
+If a new resource record, as written by `putRR`, would exceed this maximum length, that record is rolled back and a std::out_of_range() exception is thrown.
 This allows the caller to either truncate or decide this data was optional